Northamptonshire Writing Courses

 *** Six online courses now available (many more to follow)

-I currently teach nine different topics for Northamptonshire County Council’s Adult Learning Department at various venues around Northamptonshire, England.
-These are:
+I currently teach eight different topics for Northamptonshire County Council’s Adult Learning Department at various venues around Northamptonshire, England.
+These are currently:

 - creative writing – intermediate (10-week and 1-day)

 - plan and write a novel (10-week and 1-day)

 - short stories (1-day only)

 - eBooking (1-day only)

 I will, however, be introducing new creative writing courses – in addition to those listed above – for the 2016/17 academic year including:

 - plot scenarios

 - creating convincing characters